satinder147/DeepWay.v2/README.md

 Autonomous navigation for blind people.
 This project is version 2 of [deepWay](https://github.com/satinder147/DeepWay).
 You can have a look at this [video](https://www.youtube.com/watch?v=qkmU8mN0LwE).

+# A question you may have in mind
+#### If I already had a repository, why make another ?
+> When I made the previous repository, I didn't use github properly, this is the biggest reason for me shifting to another repository.

 # Hardware requirements
 1. Nvidia Jetson Nano.
 2. Arduino nano.